2KAbhishek/entry/README.md

 </div>

+> entry is now archived, please check out [tdo](https://github.com/2kabhishek/tdo) for similar functionality

 entry is a simple script that allows you to make daily entries/logs.

-The purpose is to remove all barriers to Journaling and Note taking.
+The purpose is to remove all barriers to Journaling and Note-taking.

 It's as simple as running `entry`